First Timers to Rome – Top Things to Do

-There is an endless supply of attractions to visit.
+There is an endless supply of places to visit and things to do in Rome Italy.
 No matter how much time you spend, it will never be enough.
 Remember, a trip to Rome is all about the dolce vita, or the good life.
-This city is meant to be savoured.
+This ancient city is meant to be savoured.
 That means, strolling slowly through the picturesque streets, leisurely enjoying a delicious meal, and idly watching people on those pretty piazzas.
 This is the Rome experience you want to have.

-The beautiful Spanish Steps (Scalina Spagna) is the widest staircase in Europe.
-Built in 1725, it links the lower Piazza di Spagna with the upper piazza Trinita dei Monti church.
+The beautiful Spanish Steps is the widest staircase in Europe.
+Built in 1725, it links the lower Piazza di Spagna with the upper Piazza Trinita dei Monti church.
 The 138 steps are a wide irregular mix of curves, straight flights, vistas and terraces.
 And, it’s always lined with bright bright pink azalea plants.

-At the bottom of the Spanish Steps sits the 17th century Fountain of the Old Boat (Fontana della Barcaccia), spouting water as she sinks.
+At the bottom of the Spanish Steps sits the 17th century Fountain of the Old Boat, spouting water as she sinks.
 The inspiration was due to the Tiber River often flooding the city before the city walls were built.
-In 1598, the Piazza di Spagna was flooded with water.
-Once the water withdrew, a boat was left behind in the square, hence the inspiration was formed.

 Facing the Spanish Steps is one of the richest streets in Italy, Via dei Condotti.
 It’s famous for its local Italian designers like Armani, Prada, Versace, Dolce and Gabbana and Gucci.
-In and around this area, there are an endless supply of small boutique shops, luxury hotels, and fine dining restaurants.
+Spending time in this area is really one of the top things to do in Rome.

 10-minute walk from Spanish Steps to Trevi Fountain